JonathanGiles/java-code-styles/README.md

 Installation
 ------------

 There are two approaches to installing the configuration files.
+Try the first approach, and if that fails, you can try the second (please file an issue in GitHub to let me know).

 ## Approach One: